9dots/devy/devy-blue/main.md

 1. What Javascript data type would be good to keep track of the game information?
   - An object can keep track of all of the information that is stored about the game.
-2. At what point in the game is the state updated?
+2. At what point in the game is the message changed?
   - The game gets updated whenever the user inputs a command.
 3. How did we decide which part of the state should be updated?
   - We check what command the user inputs, and then change the state of the game accordingly.